-Fees arising from negotiations or participating in the negotiation of a transaction for a third party, such as the arrangement of the acquisition of shares or other securities or the purchase or sale of businesses, are recognised on completion of the underlying transaction.
-Fees to components of fees that are liked to a certain performance obligation are recognised after fulfilling the corresponding criteria of the performance.
+Fees arising from negotiations or participating in the negotiation of a transaction for a third party are recognised on completion of the underlying transaction.
+Fees or components of fees that are linked to a certain performance obligation are recognised after fulfilling the corresponding criteria of the performance.